wsanjuan/VacanciesProject/README.md

+Python version: 3.10
+Packages used: selenium 4.5.0 and lxml 4.9.2

 # VacanciesProject

 Use the file Options.py to set the department and language for which you would like the test to run.